-A growing number of expedition cruise lines, including Lindblad, Hurtigruten, Ponant and Aurora Expeditions, are harnessing the power of 'citizen science', where cruise guests can actively participate in scientific research to aid conservation efforts.
+A growing number of expedition cruise lines, including Lindblad, Hurtigruten, Ponant and AE Expeditions, are harnessing the power of 'citizen science', where cruise guests can actively participate in scientific research to aid conservation efforts.
 In the past, 'voluntourism' programmes offered by travel companies have often attracted criticism for being poorly conceived or even actively harmful, but the research being carried out by expedition ships is a serious scientific endeavour that represents an innovative way of leveraging the global reach of the cruise industry.

 Consider the fact that, at any given time, there are up to 5,000 scientists in Antarctica, with a limited number of polar research ships available, whereas pre-pandemic there were more than 80,000 tourist visitors during the summer cruising season.
 It's a similar story in the Arctic, with scientists and policymakers relying largely on short-term projects funded at a national level, and with a limited number of ice-capable and icebreaker vessels available.
 Expedition cruise ships can play a crucial role in monitoring the fragile ecosystems of the polar regions, collecting data that will inform policy responses to environmental challenges such as microplastic pollution, ocean acidification and climate change.